 - Charrana: it's roughly a 1-hour drive from Nador to this picturesque pristine beach that offers amazing views of the Moroccan sunset.
 Charrana beach has no amenities, so make sure that you bring all the essentials with you.

 - Plage Boukhana: this endless sandy beach is located on the thin strip of land that separates Nador’s lagoon from the Mediterranean Sea.
 It is easily accessible by car and has a beach bar.

 - Playa Tcharrana: surrounded by imposing mountains, this beautiful beach has calm waters that are perfect for swimming.
 You will find a small restaurant and a parking lot right next to the beach.
 Bear in mind that it can get a bit crowded during the high season.

-- Playa Sidi Lehsen: located about 40km from Nador, this is a lovely beach with golden sand and crystal blue waters.
+- Playa Sidi Lehsen: this lovely beach with golden sand and crystal blue waters is located about 40km from Nador.
 Access is easy and there are some traditional cafés and small restaurants where you can grab a bite.